 The best place to begin is with early intervention services.
 Early intervention (also known as Part C services) supports families of infants and toddlers, ages birth to three years, with developmental delays and disabilities.
 Children learn best with people they know and in the places they spend most of their time.
 Early Intervention professionals help families build on the things they do every day to support their child’s learning and development in order to reach their goals for their child.

-Connecting with other families on similar paths can also play a huge role in getting the support and references you need to guide you along this journey.
+Connecting with other families on similar paths can play a huge role in receiving the support and references you need to guide you along with journey.

 During this time period, you should also learn about and apply for Medicaid Waivers.
 In Virginia, there are four specific waivers that are available for individuals with developmental disabilities.
 These waivers are:

 When your child is diagnosed with a disability, we recommend applying for the CCC Plus waiver.
 Obtaining Medicaid is NOT based on income should your child meet eligibility criteria of the waiver.
 Learn more about the CCC Plus waiver by visiting our waiver page.

 Your child will age out of the early intervention program and likely move to Part B special education services.
 This will take place by their third birthday.
 At the discretion of some states, two year-olds who will turn three during the school year may receive special education services.

 In general, assistive technology is considered to be any device, software or equipment that helps people with disabilities work around challenges so they can learn, communicate and function.